zax456/PII_Advisor/Software_Engineering/README.md

 ## Environment Variables

-Below, we can see 3 sets of database environmental databases.
+To facilitate testing, we have split up the database into 3 parts, 1 for READ, and 2 for WRITE.

-To facilitate testing, we have split up 3 databases, 1 for READ, and 2 for WRITE.
+Below is the description of 3 sets of database environmental variables.

 ## READ Database

-The READ should be from GovTech's database that contain the resume filepaths, and is prefixed with `PROD` in the env variables as [`PROD_HOST`, `PROD_USER`, `PROD_PORT`, `PROD_PASSWORD`, `PROD_DBNAME`, `PROD_TABLENAME`].
+The READ should be from GovTech's database that contains the resume details such as filenames and filepaths, and is prefixed with `PROD` in the env variables as [`PROD_HOST`, `PROD_USER`, `PROD_PORT`, `PROD_PASSWORD`, `PROD_DBNAME`, `PROD_TABLENAME`].

 ## WRITE Database 1

-The 1st WRITE should also be to GovTech's database that contains the WRITE location for the output of the Docker functions, i.e the masked PIIs.
+The 1st WRITE should also be to GovTech's database that contains the WRITE location for the output of the Docker functions, i.e the masked resume.
 This might have the same credentials as the READ database above, but the choice of decoupling is available here.

 The variables are [`PROD_SEP_HOST`, `PROD_SEP_USER`, `PROD_SEP_PORT`, `PROD_SEP_PASSWORD`, `PROD_SEP_DBNAME`, `PROD_SEP_TABLENAME`, `PROD_SEP_TABLENAME_2`].

-`PROD_SEP_TABLENAME` is the table that contains the masked PII data.
+`PROD_SEP_TABLENAME` is the table that contains the masked resume data.

 `PROD_SEP_TABLENAME_2` contains the logs from the exceptions, or function errors in Docker during the masking.
 They are meant for debugging, especially without access to the raw resume files.